vincentlaguna/learn-c-cpp/README.md

 - While and For statement (loops)
 - Symbolic constants - #define
 - Basic i/o echo using getchar() and putchar()
+- How to create a "bare-bones" version on the UNIX wc command
 -

 What I have learned in C++: